finnito/Science/content/09scie/space/markdown/day-and-night.md

 - \usepackage{textcomp}
 ---

-__Starter__: Using the whiteboards, brainstorm what you know about how day/night and the seasons work!
+__Mahi Tuatahi__: Using the whiteboards, brainstorm what you know about how day/night and the seasons work!

 ---